-Generally speaking, Whiteface Mountain is not visible from hiking trails on Forest Preserve lands in the area.
+Generally speaking, existing ski area development on Whiteface Mountain is not clearly visible from hiking trails on nearby Forest Preserve lands in the area.
 Because of intervening topography, including Wilmington Notch, there are no views into Whiteface from the trails south of Route 86 around Owen Pond, Copperas Pond and Winch Pond.
+Other lands to the east of Whiteface Mountain are Forest Preserve lands in the Sentinel Range Wilderness Area.
+The character of the views from within this area is wooded with no long range views present along any of the hiking trails in the area.
+However, Stewart Mountain has a hiking trail with a peak less than three miles from WFM.
+One hiking website describes Stewart Mountain as "a veritable medieval fortress of impenetrable boreal conifer thickets near the top.